Rade58/first_taste_of_microservices/README.md

     const { postId, status, content, id } = payload;
     // WE WILL FIRST STORE MODERATED COMMENT

-    // BUT WE NEED TO FILTER
-    commentsByPostId[postId]["comments"].filter((comment) => {
+    // BUT WE NEED TO FILTER (MAYBE THIS IS USELESS) commentsByPostId[postId]["comments"].filter((comment) => {
       if (comment.id !== id) {
         return comment;